-October is National Domestic Violence Awareness Month (DVAM), which is a time to honor victims and raise awareness about the devastating impact of domestic violence.
-Violence, abuse, and trauma touch the lives of all people, leaving a devastating impact on women, men, and children of every background, identity, and circumstance.
+October is National Domestic Violence Awareness Month (DVAM).
+It’s a time to honor victims and raise awareness about the devastating impact of domestic violence.
+Violence, abuse, and trauma touch everyone’s lives, leaving a devastating impact on people from every background, identity, and circumstance.

 • White Ribbon Campaign